How to Analyse Symbolism in Literature for English Class

 3. Setting the mood

-The setting can also be filled with symbolism.
-The decaying state of the house in Edgar Allan Poe’s The Fall of the House of Usher reflects the deteriorating mental state of the people living inside it.
-The crumbling structure is a physical manifestation of the family’s decline, contributing to the overall mood of despair and decay in the story.
+Sometimes, a place or object in a story helps create a certain feeling.
+So, settings can be full of symbolism.
+The decaying state of the house in Edgar Allan Poe’s The Fall of the House of Usher symbolises the deteriorating mental state of the people living inside it.
+The crumbling structure is a physical manifestation of the family’s decline.
+In other words, the setting adds to the eerie, sad mood of the story.

 4. Evoking emotions

-Symbols often evoke emotions tied to personal and cultural contexts.
+Authors use symbols to connect with emotions we already have.
+These emotions are often tied to personal and cultural contexts.
 For example, white is frequently associated with purity and peace; however, in some cultures, it can signify mourning (as seen in various Asian traditions).
-Authors use these emotional connections to make their stories more powerful and relatable..
+Authors use these emotional links to make stories more powerful and relatable.

 How to analyse symbolism in literature